Rota Information

 There are no strict rules about the total hours worked in any week, but average weekly hours must be under 48 over a 26-week reference period (for full time working).

-Doctors in training must follow a rota template which has been approved.
+Resident Doctors must follow a rota template which has been approved.
 The rota is agreed, prior to being put in place, by the department in which it will be implemented, the compliance teams at the NHS board (for New Deal and WTR) and is reviewed by the Scottish Government.
 Changes in your working pattern (e.g. swapping a shift) could result in non-compliance (for example, insufficient rest period after a run of nightshifts).
 Therefore, any changes must be discussed in advance with the rota master to ensure that they will not lead to problems.

 In order to ensure all rotas comply with both New Deal and Working Time directive NHS Lothian use the following local guidelines for rota design and sign off